 Swiss Life supports its employees in shaping their working lives themselves through all phases of their career.
 With its Group-wide "Actively shaping your career" programme, Swiss Life aims to strengthen the individual resources of its employees.
-This takes into account and balances different operational requirements and personal needs in various phases of their working and private life.
+This takes account of and seeks to reconcile operational requirements with employees' personal needs in various phases of their working and private life.